La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 Close the right part of the table.
 Translate from Lojban the sentences on the left.

+le prenu
+: the person, people

+stati
+: … is smart, … has a talent

+klama
+: … comes to … (some place or object)

+nelci
+: … likes (something)

+le zarci
+: the market

+le najnimre
+: the orange (fruit), the oranges

+le badna
+: the banana, bananas

 <table style="table-layout: fixed;">
 	<tbody>
 		<tr>